 Idea #10: Run Social Media Exclusive Discounts

-Idea #11: Go Black Friday Live on Social Media
+Idea #11: Live Stream Black Friday Events

-During an online shopping event in China known as Singles Day, eCommerce giant Alibaba generated 7.5% of all sales, around $3.1 billion, from live streaming alone.
+During an online shopping event in China known as Singles Day, ecommerce giant Alibaba generated 7.5% of all sales, around $3.1 billion, from live streaming alone.

 After all, the holidays offer a short CLV (customer lifetime value) and what you ideally want is to keep your new customers after that period as well.